peikai/IEIs/README.md

 Colormap of plolty, dataframe to html convertor, etc

 ## How to cite
-If this repository facilitates your research, a citation is expected to broadcast its usefulness and help more peers.
+If this repository facilitates your research, a citation is expected to link source codes and broadcast its usefulness to more peers.

 > Kai Pei.
 (2021). peikai/IEIs: Release 2.0 (v2.0).
 Zenodo. https://doi.org/10.5281/zenodo.5509377